 For decades, the Cyprus health sector has been primarily known for its excellent private healthcare with its highly trained and internationally experienced professionals, specialised medical services and globally renowned research.
-The majority of its medical professionals are educated at top-tier universities in the UK, Greece, Western Europe, the US and Russia, and international expertise and specialisation have been key factors in the development of Cyprus’ formidable private sector with 75 private hospitals and clinics, along with numerous smaller private practices.
+The majority of its medical professionals are educated at top-tier universities in the UK, Greece, Western Europe, the US and Russia, and international expertise and specialisation have been key factors in the development of the Cyprus’ formidable private sector with 75 private hospitals and clinics, along with numerous smaller private practices.
+In fact, between 2013 and 2018, the relative ratio of physicians in Cyprus marked the largest increase across the EU, jumping 27.5% or from 320 physicians per 100,000 inhabitants to 407 per 100,000.

-2020 has been a year scarred by the coronavirus pandemic and its effects on the global economy.
+2020 and 2021 have been scarred by the coronavirus pandemic and its effects on the global economy.
 Cyprus took staunch measures before several of its European partners, taking a proactive stance and carrying out some of the highest test rates in the world.
-Compared to many of its European counterparts, Cyprus fared much better with around 2% fatality rate, the lowest compared to Greece, UK, Germany, Spain and Italy.
-Cyprus had roughly a similar number of resources, compared to Italy and Spain.
+Compared to many of its European counterparts, Cyprus fared much better with a peak fatality rate of 2.5%, and a case fatality rate of 0.4%, one of the lowest in the world.

 The island’s efforts were praised by the European Centre for Disease Prevention and Control while doctors from both the public and private sector joined forces to fight the spread of virus.
 Patients from Cyprus also took part in a global trial of Japanese antiviral influenza drug Avigan (favipiravir) while the governments of Cyprus and Israel worked together sharing expertise and training methods.
 Renowned Cyprus-based pharmaceutical manufacturer Remedica, imported five tons of chloroquine from India to be processed and subsequently sent to Israel in return for 50 ventilators.